-A key component in the process of becoming a Demonstration School is the relationship between the school and the Certified Positive Discipline Trainer (CPDT) who has worked most closely with that school.
-This connection can be creative, supportive and educational.
+A key component in the process of earning and sustaining Demonstration School recognition is the relationship between the school and the Certified Positive Discipline Trainer (CPDT) who provides on-going training, support and quality assurance.
+This connection can be creative, encouraging and educational.
 It should contribute to the development of a school climate that is conducive to learning in the broadest sense of the word.

 In addition to the benefits of the relationship between the school and the CPDT, a commitment to Positive Discipline that leads to the recognition of a site as a Demonstration School:

 Complements a commitment the school likely has already made to itself about how the school will function in and as a community.